webdev1001/malcolm/README.md

 Use various widgets here, text widget, search widget etc. Demo site uses Genesis eNews and Simple Social Icon plugins.

+Additionally, the Archive Page and 404 Error Page of the demo site makes use of 2 plugins which allows you to add content to those pages via widgets.
+Those plugins are listed further down this page under the section Recommended Plugins.

 ## Content Boxes:

 The custom content boxes make use of DIV classes.
 For example ...